CNFC Readers’ Choice Awards

 Eligibility for this award is based on the following criteria:

 - Any CNFC member can nominate an author who meets the Eligibility criteria above.
+The Readers’ Choice Award Committee will receive the nominations and come up with a short list.

-2012: For her essay, “Threshold,” Jane Silcott took home the 2012 Readers’ Choice Award from the Vancouver Conference.
 Other nominees for 2012 included Molly Peacock’s “The Paper Garden”; Joel Yanofsky’s Bad Animals; Betty Jane Hegerat’s The Boy; Alice Major’s Intersecting Sets: A Poet Looks at Science and Dorothy Woodend’s essay “Movies and Memory.”

 Previous winners of the CNFC Readers’ Choice Award include Theresa Kishkan and Sue Olding.